OpenEdition/oai-openedition/docs/source/qdc.rst

 Available for all platforms.

-``dcterms:type`` provides the document type according to the list of types available in this section: :ref:`types`.
+``dcterms:type`` provides the document type according to the list of types available in this section: :ref:`types_v1`.

 **Example:**